👋 Hey. I'm Adam.

 - The Mistake that Every TDD Tutorial Makes

 Socially, I'm most active on Twitter.
 I use GitHub daily, but mostly for work these days.
 Still, I can be found putzing around in open source as needed and as my interests motivate.
 I have two Instagram accounts: for woodworking, and skydiving.
 When time allows, I also like to read, so you can see what I've been reading over on GoodReads.
 I am a devout believer in the oxford comma.

 I joined AlumnIQ as employee #2 in 2012, where I have become the CTO and Lead developer, shaping and building technology that aims to revolutionize Higher Education Advancement, and Alumni Relations.
 In my time here, I've helped grow the company from two people to five.

 I work from home on a geographically distributed, 100% remote team, which means that on most days I get the privilege of making breakfast and lunch for my two children.
 I have a strange addiction to collecting board games even though we don't play them as much as I'd like.
-I make some pretty killer pizza from scratch, if I do say so myself.

 Want to chat?
 Tweet at me. 🐦